 Physician recruitment in 2021

 Please read the below news article published by the Royal College of Physicians to see how the change in the IMT (formally CMT) curriculum affects your current training and future applications to specialty recruitment posts.

 A full guidance document entitled “Physician Recruitment – Indicative Guidance Regarding...” is also available from https://www.st3recruitment.org.uk/documents

 The National Recruitment Office for IMT is Royal College of Physicians.

 For information about the recruitment process, including timelines and information about how to apply, please visit their website.

 Health Education England working across Yorkshire and the Humber will be hosting local interviews as part of the national recruitment process.

-Interviews will take place on 11-12 February 2019 at Bramall Lane, Sheffield S2 4SU
+Interviews will take place on Tuesday11th and Wednesday 12th of February 2020 at SUFC Bramall Lane, Sheffield S2 4SU.
+Dates to be confirmed.

 Health Education England working across Yorkshire and the Humber has the folllowing vacancies in IMT:

 South - 54